progand/progand.github.io/projects/kinchaku.md

 - lots of charts and data grids
 - visual web-page builder
 - embeddable widget for customers web-sites
+- Google Pay and Apple Wallet integration (visual editors for passes)

 Complex forms were developed using Vuetify components (stepper, form and form input and built-in validations).
 Vuetify provides powerful components for data grids as well.
 Chart were made with Echarts.js